Measure twice, install once. Why kitchen island sizes matter when designing the heart of your home

 Average size of a kitchen island

-On average, standard kitchen islands usually have dimensions of 80 x 40 inches (this equates to roughly two by one metres).
-However, it is important to leave adequate clearance space as well (at least one metre between island and counter), so you don’t experience any issues moving around your kitchen once the island itself has been fitted.
+On average, standard kitchen islands usually have dimensions of around 1 x 2 metres.
+However, it is important to leave adequate clearance space as well (at least 1 metre between island and counter), so you don’t experience any issues moving around your kitchen once the island itself has been fitted.

 Of course, bigger kitchens may be able to accommodate more spacious islands, perhaps even two; if you’ve got kitchen remodel ideas, speak to your renovation manager or a fully qualified fitter for advice on the most suitable kitchen island sizes for your home.